-Treatment depends on where and how severe the varicose veins are.
+Treatment depends on where and how severe your varicose veins are.
 Compression stockings might ease symptoms and prevent leg swelling.

-We offer the following treatments for vein problems.
+We also offer the full array of treatments for vein problems.

 This minimally invasive treatment avoids the pain and recovery time of vein stripping or burning.
 VenaSeal uses a medical glue, delivered with a catheter, to treat diseased veins.

 Learn more about the benefits of VenaSeal.

 We inject a chemical treatment directly into the affected vein to close the vein.
 The vein turns to scar tissue and fades from view.
 Results are immediate without any activity restrictions.

 EVLT is a minimally invasive laser procedure.
 It shrinks or scars the greater saphenous vein.
 This vein runs alongside the inner thigh and calf.
 This procedure involves general anesthesia and a small incision near the knee.
 Your doctor guides a wire catheter into the saphenous vein to ablate or burn the undesired vein.
 This causes the body to reabsorb and redirect blood flow.

 This procedure takes about an hour.
 You'll have to wear compression garments for a week and walk frequently after EVLT to prevent blood clots.
 You should be able to return to work the next day.
 We will perform a follow-up ultrasound at the Vein Clinic one week after treatment.

 Surgical Vein Removal

 We offer 2 types of surgery when varicose veins are too complex or advanced to treat with other procedures: